ImperialCollegeLondon/RSEBlog/docs/posts/20241021_hacktoberfest24.md

 [Hacktoberfest](https://hacktoberfest.com/) is a month-long annual event that encourages people to contribute to open source throughout October.
 The motivation of Hacktoberfest is to celebrate all things open source, especially the people that make open source so special.

-This year the central RSE team at Imperial, planned two in-person events during Hacktoberfest, on the 1st and the 23rd of October.
+This year the central RSE team at Imperial planned two in-person events during Hacktoberfest on the 1st and the 23rd of October.
 The events were open to anybody interested in participating in open source software, either coding or with non-code contributions.
 Everybody was welcome to join the events and bring their own code along for a discussion with the central RSE team members.
 This included [low code and non-code contributions](https://hacktoberfest.com/participation/#low-or-non-code) - a big chunk of what surrounds good open source software has nothing to do with code!

 ## First event: 1st of October 2024

 The first event took place in the Chemistry Building, in the South Kensington Campus.
 Most of the attendees were there in person, but a few also joined online.
 We tried together to work in groups when dealing with the same piece of software, but we were so much in the flow, that we forgot and end up hacking intensely with our own thoughts.
-Before we could realized, it was already lunch time and, then the wrap up session.
+Before we realised, it was already lunch time and, then the wrap-up session.

 ![In person attendees _in the flow_.](images/hacktoberfest24/attendees_day1.jpg){: .no-caption style="display:block;margin:auto;width:69%" }